networkservicemesh/examples/README.md

 ### Control where NSM code is with `NSM_PATH`

 The main cluster and infrastructure deployment targets are executed straight from the upstream `netowrkservicemesh` repository.
 The path to it is set by the environment `NSM_PATH`, with a default value of `../networkservicemesh`.
-The easiest way to use it is to download both `networkservicemesh` and `examples` in the same root folder and then follow the nex intructions.
+The easiest way to use it is to download both `networkservicemesh` and `examples` in the same root folder and then follow the next intructions.

 ### Run the `examples`